 Presentations are judged according to the following criteria:

 - 40 - Quality of Analysis

 - 30 - Quality of Recommendations

 - 15 - Quality of Presentation

 - 10 - Quality of Q&A

 - 5 - Overall Performance

-A team from the UW Tacoma Undergraduate Case Competition will represent the Milgard School of Business in the Milgard Invitational Case Competition on Social Responsibility (MICCSR) on March 1, 2019.
-The preparation weekend for that competition is February 22 through February 25.
+The winning team from the Milgard Internal Case Competition will represent the Milgard School of Business in the Milgard Invitational Case Competition on Social Responsibility (MICCSR) on February 26, 2021.